Judge David Soukup

 CASA of Trinity Valley was established in November 1994 under the direction of 173rd District Judge Jack Holland, in an effort to address the needs of abused children in the courts of Henderson County, Texas.
 Since this time, our CASA program has grown tremendously.

 We are grateful that our board, staff, volunteers and community had the insight and courage to answer the call for these child victims.
 We have in response also restructured our staff hierarchy so that direct services to victims is paramount.
-Our staff consists of the Executive Director, Program Director, 10 Casework Supervisors, 2 Trainers and a part-time Office & Events Manager.
+Our staff consists of the Executive Director, Program Director, 9 Casework Supervisors, 1 Casework Supervisor/Trainer and a part-time Resource Development Officer.
 To say the least, we are intense and victim focused.